Self Assessment Problems?

 An important point about Self Assessment is that it doesn't just apply to the self-employed.
 You also have to file a return in a number of other circumstances, for example if you're:

 The fines and penalties for late filing start painfully and scale up to agonising if you don't take swift action, even if you don't actually owe them anything.
 For instance, you might get slapped with a £100 fine for filing even a single day late, while delaying longer could see you stacking up £900 in penalties over three months - and it just gets worse from there!
 In the same way, late payment of the tax you owe is definitely something you want to avoid.

 Accurate bookkeeping is the key here.
 You have to keep records dating back 22 months after the end of the tax year.
 The self-employed and those with income from letting out a property have to keep records for five years and ten months.
 Without that paperwork, you could be looking at a fine of up to £3000 for each year without records!

 With RIFT Accounting acting on your behalf, things get a lot simpler and safer.
-Your returns will always be on correct and on time and, if you're already facing penalties, we can still get involved on your behalf to discuss reductions if appropriate, organise a payment plan or make an appeal.
+Your returns will always be correct and on time and, if you're already facing penalties, we can still get involved on your behalf to discuss reductions if appropriate, or organise a payment plan or make an appeal.

 We know it can be frightening stuff, but the more quickly you can respond to HRMC the better.
 We're here to help you do that.